serverless/serverless/docs/providers/aws/guide/functions.md

     image: baseimage
 ```

 During the first deployment when locally built images are used, Framework will automatically create a dedicated ECR repository to store these images, with name `serverless-<service>-<stage>`.
 After each successful deployment, as a part of cleanup step, all images that are no longer used by functions in `serverless.yml` will be removed.
 During `sls remove`, the aforementioned ECR repository will be removed as well.
+During deployment, Framework will attempt to `docker login` to ECR if needed.
+Depending on your local configuration, docker authorization token might be stored unencrypted.
+Please refer to documentation for more details: https://docs.docker.com/engine/reference/commandline/login/#credentials-store

 ## VPC Configuration